uscensusbureau/DAS_2020_Redistricting_Production_Code/README.md

 Microdata Detail File (MDF) that was then used to create the summary file tabulations for the redistricting data release.

-Documentation of the DAS implementation can be found in the [wiki](https://github.com/uscensusbureau/DAS_2020_Redistricting_Production_Code/wiki) associated with this repostitory.
+Technical documentation of the DAS implementation can be found in the [wiki](https://github.com/uscensusbureau/DAS_2020_Redistricting_Production_Code/wiki) associated with this repostitory.
 In addition, papers describing the underlying methods and mathematics will linked in the wiki and added to the doc folder in this repository as